 AFCX’s core function is to assist in the prevention, identification and investigation of, and response to, financial crime affecting our members, their customers and the Australian public.
-AFCX provides an information and intelligence sharing service which aims to:
+AFCX provides an information and intelligence sharing service that aims to:

-- ensure governance, security and risk mitigation measures are applied to the sharing of fraud and fraud-related information and intelligence;
+- ensure governance, security and risk mitigation measures are applied to the sharing of financial crime data, including fraud and fraud-related information and intelligence;

-- foster collaborative intelligence sharing to reduce losses associated with certain types of fraud;
+- foster collaborative intelligence sharing to reduce financial fraud and cyber crime;

-- facilitate more timely intelligence sharing as the financial services industry moves toward the introduction of real-time payments under the New Payments Platform program; and
+- facilitate more timely intelligence sharing with the introduction of real-time payments under the New Payments Platform program; and

-- to provide greater protection to the Australian public by strengthen Australia’s stand on fraud and fraud related activity.
+- to provide greater protection to the Australian public by strengthening Australia’s stand on financial and cyber crime.

-We maintain a database of financial crime, including fraud, scam and fraud-related information which, to the extent to which it is relevant to achieving our objectives, is accessible by participating organisations, being subscribers of the
+We maintain a database of financial crime, including fraud, scam and fraud-related information which, to the extent to which it is relevant to achieving our objectives, is accessible by participating organisations, being subscribers of the Company’s services.

-Consistent with the provision of our services, the types of personal information we may collect and hold include an individual’s name, address, telephone number, date of birth, email address, credit card information, and transaction details.
+Consistent with the provision of our services, the types of personal information we may collect and hold include an individual’s name, address, telephone number, date of birth, email address, credit card or account information, and transaction/event information and details.

 Why we collect your personal information

 In accordance with our aim of assisting in the detection, prevention and investigation of financial crime, including fraud and/or cyber crime, we collect personal information directly from Australian-based companies and other parties and hold, use and disclose it in the provision of our services and for purposes connected to those services.

 The purposes for which we collect, hold, use and disclose information include:

-- the detection and prevention of financial crime including fraud and cybercrime;
+- the detection, prevention and investigation of financial crime including fraud and cybercrime;

-- the provision and dissemination of fraud and fraud related information to and between third party subscribers including Australian financial institutions and, in some circumstances, government enforcement agencies, law enforcement and authorities;
+- the provision and dissemination of information to and between third party members including Australian financial institutions, organisations and, in some circumstances, government enforcement agencies, law enforcement and authorities;

-- conducting our business, for example providing services to our subscribers; and for our internal administrative, research, planning, and product development.
+- conducting our business, for example providing services to our members; and for our internal administrative, research, planning, and product development.